bajpainaman/delphic/README.md

 ## What is Delphic?

-Delphic Protocol is a revolutionary oracle solution that allows anyone to bring **any API data on-chain** through a secure, verifiable, and customizable oracle network built on Avalanche.
+Delphic Protocol is a revolutionary oracle solution that allows anyone to bring **any API data on-chain** through a secure, verifiable, and customizable oracle network.

 Unlike traditional oracle networks that limit users to pre-selected data streams, Delphic empowers developers and businesses to use their existing APIs directly with blockchain applications, creating a true bridge between Web2 and Web3.